heptarch/heptarch.github.io/drafts/demon.md

 le Grand, a few years later and miles southwest, before arriving at its ultimate terminus.
 Although the Post
-Office used it in a desultory fashion for a few years, the network was overbudget and underperforming, and was officially discontinued in 1874.
+Office used it in a desultory fashion for a few years, the network was underperforming and overbudget, and was officially discontinued in 1874.

 But a company ambitious enough to propose an underground pneumatic